Subscription 790/year or 195/quarter

 We, who have not shown an iota of respect for international law in the last 30 years, unfortunately no longer have any credible voice, no moral advantages that make what is pronounced by condemnations move the world.

-What is pronounced by condemnations from the leading politicians in the West can therefore for bring us closer to a situation where Russia now respects international law.
+What is pronounced by condemnations from the leading politicians in the West can therefore not bring us closer to a situation where Russia now respects international law.
 It cannot bring us closer to peace Ukraine or avert a new world war.

 International law and Yugoslavia